How to find high-quality insurance coverage for an expensive home.

 Why you can trust The Zebra

-If you own an expensive home — generally starting at $750,000 and up — your insurance needs may differ from those of a standard homeowner.
+If you own an expensive home — generally starting at $750,000 and up — your insurance needs (and costs) may differ from those of a standard homeowner.
 Because your home is worth more, it is also more expensive to repair or replace.
 So what is high-value homeowners insurance, and is it necessary?

 High-value homeowners insurance coverage protects homes that are more costly than the average home.
 Historic properties, homes of architectural significance, and houses with unique features or those constructed from rare or expensive materials are examples of such properties.
 Condos and luxury apartments can also be designated as high-value.

 Owning an expensive home presents some insurance challenges — not only because of the price of the home itself but also because of the higher personal liability and personal property limits required by wealthier customers.
 Insurance companies that cater to wealthy customers may also offer extra perks.

 Every company provides different insurance coverage, but high-value policies typically include certain baseline features, starting with higher liability limits.
 These higher limits protect you against injuries or damages occurring on- or off-property.
 If you accidentally injure someone while on vacation, liability coverage would step in to cover the cost of their injuries.
 It also works to protect you in the event you are sued, covering legal fees up to your policy limits.

 Many expensive properties feature extras like swimming pools and play equipment.
 These are known as attractive nuisances.
 The property owner is considered responsible for any harm caused by them, even if they are used without the homeowner’s consent.
 For instance, if a child in the neighborhood sneaks into your yard and sustains an injury on your trampoline, you could be held liable.
 Higher liability limits can come in handy if your property is home to attractive nuisances.